itags/itags.github.io/_docs/general/index.md

 });
 ```

 * **init** {Function} the initialisation method: this method gets invoked once on creation of the itag.
 This is the place to setup.
-You might create an itag that reads (and destroys) innerHTML and put it into element.model.someporperty.
+You might create an itag that reads (and destroys) innerHTML and put it into element.model.someproperty.
+The `innercontent` of the `HTML` -which is setup as a comment-node- is available with **this.getDesignNode()** --> this is a container-node with inner-content as true HTML-elements which can be queried.
 Needs no returnvalue.

 * **sync** {Function} This is the method that gets invoked on every element.model change.
 You should process element.model data and update parts of the element.innerHTML here.
 Needs no returnvalue.
 Note: within the sync-method, you can set any attribute on the itag-element <u>except</u> those defined by `attrs` --> the attributes are bound to element.model and are life-updated by themselves.